 Dynamic text boxes

-Dynamic text boxes (Anything > Page Design > Dynamic Text Box) allow you to create text that automatically updates.
-For example, the text box below automatically updates to show AT&T's market share, when the underlying data is changed (e.g., by filtering).
+Dynamic text boxes (toolbar > Anything > Page Design > Dynamic Text Box) allow you to create text that automatically updates.
+See How to use the Dynamic Text Box in Displayr for more on this.

 Using calculations to customize